Financial services | Case study

 Challenges

-To better identify and serve high-value customers, Western Union needed to match and deduplicate hundreds of millions of records as well as enrich them to ensure that email domains and phone numbers were accurate.
+To better identify and serve high-value customers, Western Union needed to match and deduplicate hundreds of millions of records and complete them to ensure that email domains and phone numbers were accurate.

 Outcomes

-In a few months, Western Union deduplicated and enriched 375 million customer records and increased the number of customer record matches by 8%.
-Support agents now have a person’s full transaction history and Western Union better understands which customers are driving the most revenue.
+In a few months, Western Union deduplicated and enriched 375 million customer records.
+Now support agents now have a person’s full transaction history and Western Union better understands which customers are driving the most revenue.

 Providing this level of service requires knowing your customers and the full history between them and an organization.
-To obtain these complete customer views and make sure different systems records are “talking” to each other, Western Union depends on Data Mastering from Tamr.
+To obtain these complete customer views and make sure different systems records are “talking” to each other, Western Union depends on Tamr.

 Harveer Singh